 What to Expect After Surgery:

-One can expect the use of silicone tubes (not very visible to the public) placed from the tear duct ending in the nose to hold the passageway open during the healing phase, which generally lasts for two months.
-After surgery in our NYC office, there can be slight bleeding from the nose for several hours.
+Generally, a silicone tube may be used to keep the passage from the tear duct to the nose open for proper healing to occur, which may last for two months.
+The silicone tube may be slightly visible to the public.
+After surgery, there may be slight bleeding from the nose for several hours.
 The area around the eye will likely be black and blue and swollen for about a week.
-Once the tube is removed the eye should stop watering, often times with signs of dry eye until the eye acclimates to its new environment.
+Once the silicone tube is removed, the eye should stop watering.
+The eye may appear or feel dry temporarily until it adjusts to the weather and your surroundings.